symblai/symbl-web-sdk/README.md

 ```

-## Stopping realtime connection
+## Stopping Streaming API connection

-In order to end the connection to the realtime WebSocket you'll need to use the following command with your `connection` object:
+In order to end the connection to the Streaming API you'll need to use the following command with your `stream` object:

 ```js
 symbl.stopRequest(stream);